 - Performing frequent inventory on all drugs, including verification of expiration dates and recalled items

-- Assisting customers by answering the phone, locating over the counter medication, answering general questions, and referring them to the Pharmacist for detailed medication information
+- Assisting customers by answering the phone, locating over-the-counter medication, and answering general questions

-- Acting as a liaison between the Pharmacy and the physicians’ office for prescription requests and authorizations
+- Acting as a liaison between the pharmacy and physicians for prescription requests and authorizations

 - Operating cash registers

-- Retail– Pharmacy, grocery stores, and retail stores allow Pharmacy Technicians to work with the general public.
-They communicate with customers in person, in addition to speaking with healthcare professionals on the phone to verify prescriptions.
+- Retail: Pharmacy technicians in pharmacies, grocery stores, and retail stores work with the general public.
+They communicate with customers in person in addition to speaking with healthcare professionals on the phone to verify prescriptions.

-- Hospitals/Nursing Facilities-Pharmacy Technicians provide direct patient care to those admitted to hospitals and nursing facilities by creating, dispensing, and delivering medications to the nursing staff and other healthcare professionals.
+- Hospitals/Nursing Facilities: Pharmacy technicians care for those admitted to hospitals and nursing facilities by creating, dispensing, and delivering medications to the nursing staff and other healthcare professionals.

-The Pharmacy Technician is an important member of the Pharmacy team.
-If you enjoy providing customer service, are detail-oriented, and can imagine yourself working alongside a Pharmacist, then a career as a Pharmacy Technician could be yours!
-For more information on our Pharmacy Technician program, complete a form and an Arizona College representative will contact you.
-Take the first step toward your new Pharmacy Technician career and contact Arizona College today!
+If you enjoy providing customer service, are detail-oriented, and can imagine yourself working alongside a pharmacist, then a career as a pharmacy technician is going to be a great fit for you!
+For more information on our Pharmacy Technician program, complete an information request form and an Arizona College representative will contact you.
+Take the first step toward your new pharmacy technician career today!